undefined

 The information that is available on the web page can be crawled using a web crawler.
 To get the data in a fast yet simple way, many people would choose to buy the data directly.

-Obviously you cannot become good and proficient on programming within a short period of time, but it's possible to learn a versatile data extraction tool that can automatically scrape web data with a web crawler you built.
-Collecting web data with your own web crawler will not only lower the cost, but also enable you to modify the web crawler any time as website changes.
+Obviously, you cannot become good and proficient in programming within a short period of time, but it’s possible to learn a versatile data extraction tool that can automatically scrape web data with a web crawler you built.
+Collecting web data with your own web crawler will not only lower the cost but also enable you to modify the web crawler any time as website changes.

 With Octoparse, it's easy to build your own crawler.